The-Silverwood-Institute/Recipe-Images/README.md

 # Recipe-Images
-Hosts images of the food stored in Recibase
+Hosts images of the recipes stored in [Recibase](https://github.com/The-Silverwood-Institute/Recibase)